shivaji43/neur-app/README.md

 ## Roadmap

-We aim to build the **most advanced interface** for the Solana Network, enabling users to design AI agents for autonomous actions and custom strategies.
+We aim to build the **most advanced interface** for the Solana Network, enabling users to design AI agents for **autonomous actions and custom strategies**.
 These agents merge live blockchain data with real-time internet insights, offering an integrated solution for managing the crypto ecosystem.

 Our current focus is developing core infrastructure and agent functionality.